MRsummer/tinyhttpserver/README.md

    code , and can serve relativly fast and stable. so if your android app needs a small server on it, Black will be ok.
 2. study the origin of http server
->  the original purpose of me to write this server is to study the priciple of web server , so if you have just the same purpose with me , Black wont let you down .
+<br>  the original purpose of me to write this server is to study
+   the priciple of web server , so if you have just the same purpose with me , Black wont let you down .